• News

 If you're feeling less than great in the bedroom department, then one of these five daily habits could be to blame.

-From medication side effects to less obvious influences like hydration, there are a variety of lifestyle factors can affect our libido.
+From medication side effects to less obvious influences like hydration, there are a variety of lifestyle factors that can affect our libido.

 But everyday choices you make without even thinking might be slowly dampening your sex drive, physical pleasure and emotional connection, health experts are warning.